Bulgogi: Preparation and serving

-The most common way of preparing beef bulgogi produces a dark looking texture that is well seasoned and flavored.
+The most common way of preparing beef bulgogi produces a dark-looking texture that is well seasoned and flavored.
 Spicy variations are also common where a spicy paste such as gochujang, made from chili powder, rice, fermented soybeans, barley, and salt, is added to the marinade to make the meat spicy.
 This is most commonly done with the pork variations.

 Bulgogi is traditionally grilled, but pan-cooking has become popular as well.
 Whole cloves of garlic, sliced onions and chopped green peppers are often grilled or fried with the meat.
 Bulgogi is often served over or with a side of rice and accompanied by various side dishes such as egg soup and kimchi (fermented cabbage).
 This dish is sometimes served with a side of lettuce or other leafy vegetable, which is used to wrap a slice of cooked meat, often along with a dab of ssamjang, rice, or other side dishes, and then eaten together.

 In many Korean barbecue restaurants, customers are seated at a table that will have a grill installed in the middle.
 Raw and marinated bulgogi is one of many popular types that customers can order and cook themselves right on the table.
 It is common for each person to pick at the meat directly from the grill or serve each other when eating.
-Bulgogi is eaten any time of the year however, it is common for people in Korea to enjoy grilling the marinated meat on special occasions or in social settings.
+Bulgogi is eaten any time of the year; however, it is common for people in Korea to enjoy grilling the marinated meat on special occasions or in social settings.

 In popular culture

-Bulgogi is served in barbecue restaurants in Korea, and there are bulgogi-flavoured fast-food hamburgers sold at many South Korean fast-food restaurants.
+Bulgogi is served in barbecue restaurants in Korea, and there are bulgogi-flavored fast-food hamburgers sold at many South Korean fast-food restaurants.
 The hamburger patty is marinated in bulgogi sauce and served with lettuce, tomato, onion, and sometimes cheese.